playi/WonderPy/README.md

 At an "Alpha" release.
 It's ready to be tried out by folks who are willing to live with a few more rough-edges than one would want, and ideally who can provide constructive criticism.

 ## Known Issues and To-Do's
+Please see the ["Issues" in github](https://github.com/playi/WonderPy/issues) for an up-to-date list.
+As of this writing, the open issues are:

 * Only works with a single robot.
 * Only works with Python2.7.
   The limiting factor here is getting the AdaFruit BTLE package to run under Python3.
 There's evidence this is possible.